dagron78/Metis_AI_RAG/docs/technical/technical_documentation.md

 - Reduces context size by 76.4% on average while maintaining relevance
 - Performs best with domain-specific and complex queries

-#### LangGraph RAG Agent

-The LangGraph RAG Agent is a state machine-based orchestration layer that coordinates the entire RAG process:

-- **State Machine Architecture**: Uses LangGraph to define a flexible, state-based workflow with clear transitions between stages
-- **Integrated Components**: Combines the Chunking Judge, Semantic Chunker, and Retrieval Judge into a cohesive system
-- **Multi-step Reasoning**: Enables complex, multi-step reasoning during the RAG process through a series of specialized nodes:
-  - Query Analysis: Analyzes the query to determine complexity and retrieval parameters
-  - Retrieval: Retrieves relevant chunks from the vector store
-  - Query Refinement: Refines the query if needed based on initial retrieval
-  - Context Optimization: Optimizes the context assembly for generation
-  - Generation: Generates the final response using the optimized context

-Key features include:
-- Conditional logic that adapts the workflow based on query characteristics
-- Support for both streaming and non-streaming responses
-- Comprehensive state management throughout the RAG process
-- Robust error handling and fallback mechanisms
-- Detailed logging for transparency and debugging

-The LangGraph integration represents a significant advancement in our RAG architecture, moving from a linear pipeline to a more flexible approach that can adapt to different query types and document characteristics.

 ## Deployment Options

 Metis RAG can be deployed in several ways: